• Doctorate of Philosophy (University of Oxford, 2013)

 Between 2010-2013 Dr Halliday lived and worked in Oxford, UK where he completed a combined fellowship in inflammatory bowel disease (IBD) and hepatology.
 Dr Halliday also completed a Doctorate of Philosophy (PhD equivalent) through the University of Oxford, helping in the development of a vaccine for Hepatitis C. During his time in Oxford, Dr Halliday also had an active role in teaching, lecturing University students in immunology and principles of vaccination, and spoke internationally throughout Europe on these topics.
 Dr Halliday has authored several book chapters and his individual and collaborative research has led to a number of significant peer reviewed publications.

-In August 2013, Dr Halliday returned to Australia to take up a public appointment at The Royal Melbourne Hospital where he continues with his teaching and research.
-He consults privately at Epworth Hospital in Richmond and provides a daily, personal inpatient service for all acute gastroenterology related diseases.
+In August 2013, Dr Halliday returned to Australia to take up a public appointment at The Royal Melbourne Hospital and commence private practice at Epworth Hospital in Richmond.

 Consults and Operates at:

 Fellow of the Royal Australasian College of Physicians